goirijo/multishifter/docs/index.md

 # What is multishift for?
 A common technique for investigating dislocations, stacking faults, and slip planes in crystals involves the calculation of $$\gamma$$-surface energies.
+The software provided in in the `multishifter` toolbox facilitate the creation of crystal structures for calculations of UBER curves and surface energies along arbitrary slip planes.

 # Basic usage
 Most `multishift` commands will take a settings file as input in a `json` format, where you will specify how to construct slabs, shift, interpolate, etc.